 On the other hand, non-qualified deferred compensation (NQDC) plans, 409(a) plans and “golden handcuffs,” (which sounds pretty kinky) give you a way to attract and retain your best employees.
 In contrast with qualified deferred compensation, you don’t have to offer it to all of your employees and there is no limit on the amount that can be contributed.
 You are able to include independent contractors for these kinds of plans as well.
 This means you can hire an employee that demands a high salary without having to take on the full burden of that debt immediately.

-By the time I get my deferred compensation, I’m gonna be all old and shit.
+By the time I get my deferred compensation, I’m gonna be all old and stuff.
 But I guess it’s always good to plan for the future.